vearen1/vearen1/README.md

 ### Hello there 👋

 I'm vearen, a self-taught developer (by night) with over 5 years of experience.
 I enjoy learning new things.
-I do all kinds of things from web development to game development to Minecraft development, but I do enjoy any cool project just as much :)
+I do all kinds of things from websites to games to minecraft servers, but I do enjoy any cool project just as much :)

 ### Technology stack
 * **Platforms:** Unity, Godot, Minecraft Java Edition